ImJaineel/ChatApp/README.md

 # MAD_ChatApp

-Minor Bugs:
-- Big spaces in userList
+Minor Bugs or features to be added:
 - No password error showing feature
+- Notification
+- stay logged in